 The teeing area of the next hole.

-But such practice strokes must not be made from a bunker and must not unreasonably delay play (see Rule 5.6a).See Committee Procedures, Section 8; Model Local Rule I-2 (the Committee may adopt a Local Rule prohibiting practice putting or chipping on or near the putting green of the hole just completed).
+But such practice strokes must not be made from a bunker and must not unreasonably delay play (see Rule 5.6a).See Committee Procedures, Section 8; Model Local Rule I-2 (the Committee may adopt a Local Rule prohibiting players from practising putting or chipping on or near the putting green of the hole just completed).

 Practice While Play Is Suspended or Otherwise Stopped